 Pupil Premium is additional funding allocated to schools to support pupils from low-income families.
 Although schools are free to spend the Pupil Premium as they see fit, schools will be held accountable for how they have used the additional funding to support pupil’s attainment and progress.

-To view the latest document detailing the Pupil Premium Expenditure, please click here. – The date that this report will next be reviewed is October 2017.
+To view the latest document detailing the Pupil Premium at Oaks Primary Academy, please click here.
+This document details the following:

 As of the 1st January 2015, all schools across England have been required to ensure that milk is made available during the school day to all pupils.

 As at present, all children aged between 5 and 18 who are eligible for free school meals (where the school claims a Pupil Premium) must be offered free milk.
 Schools use the dedicated schools grant to fund the provision of milk for eligible pupils.